ghr85/CC0602_TDD_JS_JP/hw_tdd_jurassic_park.md

 A dinosaur must have:

-- A species
+- A species:white_check_mark:
-- A diet (e.g. carnivore, herbivore or omnivore)
+- A diet (e.g. carnivore, herbivore or omnivore) :white_check_mark:
-- An average number of visitors attracted per day
+- An average number of visitors attracted per day :white_check_mark:

 A park must have:

-- A name
+- A name :white_check_mark:
-- A ticket price
+- A ticket price :white_check_mark:
-- A collection of dinosaurs
+- A collection of dinosaurs :white_check_mark:

 A park must be able to:

-- Add a dinosaur to its collection of dinosaurs
+- Add a dinosaur to its collection of dinosaurs :white_check_mark:
-- Remove a dinosaur from its collection of dinosaurs
+- Remove a dinosaur from its collection of dinosaurs :white_check_mark:
-- Find the dinosaur that attracts the most visitors
+- Find the dinosaur that attracts the most visitors :white_check_mark:
-- Find all dinosaurs of a particular species
+- Find all dinosaurs of a particular species :white_check_mark:
 - Calculate the total number of visitors per day
 - Calculate the total number of visitors per year
 - Calculate the total revenue from ticket sales for one year